-Joy Kilpatrick is a certified, registered (RYT 200+) Yoga Teacher and Thai Yoga Therapist as well as a Wholistic LifeStyle Coach and Fitness Professional.
-Joy has over 20 years experience guiding students safely and sacredly on the Path of Transformation.
-Joy has also been featured in InStyle Magazine and has written and instructed a "Quick Fix" Power Yoga DVD for Current Wellness which aired on Fit TV.
+Joy Kilpatrick is a certified, registered (RYT 200+) Yoga Teacher and Thai Yoga Therapist as well as a Wholistic FitnesTM Trainer and LifeStyle Coach.
+It is Joy's honor and sacred duty to safely guide and empower her students as they journey inward and upward on the Path of Unity.
+Joy has also been featured in InStyle Magazine and has written and instructed a "Quick Fix" Power Yoga DVD for Current Wellness which can be viewed and practiced on Gaiam TV.
+Joy is also a contributing Yoga writer to various magazines.
 Joy and her daughter, Dewachen, have been teaching 'Lil Yogi' classes since 2008.
 Joy works privately with individuals as well as in group practices.

 To learn more about Joy, visit: BreathWorksWithJoy.com